Terms of Business

 Your Contract of Insurance – Information and changes we need to know about

-You must take reasonable care to provide complete and accurate answers to questions we ask when you take out, make changes to or renew your policy.
-If you are in doubt please contact us.
-If the information provided by you is not complete and accurate:
+Consumer Insurance (Disclosure and Representations) Act 2012 – If you are an amateur photographer you are treated as a consumer and must take reasonable care to provide complete and accurate answers to questions we ask when you take out, make changes to, or renew your policy.
+If you are in doubt, please contact us.
+If the information provided by you is not complete and accurate, depending on the circumstances:

-In addition, if you are taking out insurance related to your business, you must also disclose all material facts.
+Duty of Fair Presentation (Insurance Act 2015) – If you are taking out insurance related to your business, you have a duty to make a fair presentation by disclosing all material facts clearly and substantially correct.
 A material fact is anything the insurer needs to know about the risk they are accepting.
-If in doubt please ask and we will give you examples of what you must tell an insurer.
+If in doubt, please ask and we will give you examples of what you must tell an insurer.

-You should review the evidence of your insurance cover to confirm that it accurately reflects the cover, conditions, limits and other terms that you require.
-Particular attention should be paid to any policy warranties as failure to comply may invalidate your coverage.
+You should review the evidence of your Insurance cover to confirm that it accurately reflects the cover, conditions, limits and other terms that you require.
+Particular attention should be paid to any policy warranties.

 To ensure full protection under your insurance cover you should familiarise yourself with coverage conditions or other procedures immediately, particularly those relating to claims.
-Generally, insurers require immediate notification of any claim or circumstance that may give rise to a claim.
-Failure to adhere to the notification requirements of insurers, as set out in their policy document, may entitle insurers to deny claims.
+Generally, Insurers require immediate notification of any claim or circumstance that may give rise to a claim.

 Data Protection and Confidentiality